Savings Start With Investment

 The Long Hard Road of Over-Investing

-While wireless internet technology now allows employees to take their laptops or tablets with them anywhere in the workplace, businesses still don't get the full benefit of this breakthrough because employees can't wander too far from their high volume label printers, precision scales, test equipment and other critical accessories that go with their work.
+While wireless internet technology now lets employees take their laptops or tablets with them anywhere in the workplace, businesses still don't get the full benefit of this breakthrough because employees can't wander too far from their high-speed label printers, precision scales, bubble wrap and other critical accessories that go with their work.

 - Process and Workflow Re-Design